svm-suite/svm-suite.github.io/README.md

 To see initial examples of using consoles, please refer to the [B. ROUTER.SVM] section.

-During a console service runtime, it is possible to change its prompt label from router service by sending it a `prompt` message like in the following example:
+During a console service runtime, it is possible to change its prompt label from a router service by sending it a `prompt` message like in the following example:

 ```
 ...